 8.1.3.
 Navigation

-OGC APIs are designed to support two access patterns; Hypermedia Access, and Direct Access.
+OGC APIs are designed to support two access patterns: Hypermedia Access, and Direct Access.
 OGC APIs support both access patterns through the use of API Definition documents, standardized paths, and standardized hypermedia schemas.

 Hypermedia Access

 Hypermedia Access is the use of hypermedia links to navigate from one resource to another.
 This pattern is typical of the Web Browser environment.
-A resource consumer (typically a human) starts from a landing page, selects a link on that page, then moves on to the referenced resource.
+A resource consumer (typically a human) starts from a landing page, selects a link on that page and then moves on to the referenced resource.